LeonMrBonnie/altv-os-js-entitysync/README.md

 First download the JS wrapper for the C# entity sync from [GitHub](https://github.com/Kudze/altv-csharp-entity-sync-to-js-wrapper).<br>
 Then you need to build it using `dotnet publish -c Release` and create a new resource with the type `csharp`.<br>
-You should name this resource `entitysync-wrapper`.
-Then add it to your `server.cfg` as a resource.
+You should name this resource `entitysync-wrapper`

 After that simply add the name of this resource to your `server.cfg` resource section.